robthompson16/support-for-early-career-teachers/content/ambition-institute/year-1-behaviour/autumn-week-11-ect-video.md

 _[Pupil gives correct response] Yeah, again, very clear, thank you.
 And person C?
 Leah._

-_[Pupil gives correct response] Yeah, they're the checker, aren't they?_
+_[Pupil gives correct response] Yeah, they’re the checker, aren’t they?_

 _Great, thank you.
 And if you do need support, what do you need to do?
 Steve._